 - Strike out as a self-employed DIY Mastering Engineer and build up your client base as you go.

-Of course, a lot of mastering engineers will start with option 1 and then leap to option 2 further into their career.
+Of course, a lot of mastering engineers will start with option 1 and then leap to option 2 further into their careers.
 In most instances, it really pays to have a decent level of experience in an audio production environment in order to properly establish yourself as a mastering engineer.
 The reason for this is that mastering engineers are highly skilled and even if you are talented, having the experience of working alongside established mastering and recording engineers will enhance your sensibilities and refine your ear which is critical for any mastering engineer.

 If you are looking for mastering engineering jobs, they are sometimes advertised on sites such as Reed, Indeed, etc. but more often than not they are found through networking with studios, sometimes working in a freelance capacity and sometimes working in an internship capacity.